ax8ax/patipada/post/hillsidehermitage.op.1.md

 [SN 22.95](https://suttacentral.net/sn22.95/en/bodhi) the magic show of the animals — what you have been taken granted to be gold, were a bunch of empty illusions

-[MN 75](https://suttacentral.net/mn75/en/bodhi) the burning pit — the non illusory suffering of being subject to the fire of passions... there is no fire like lust, no river like craving, no grasp like anger, no net like delusion...
+[MN 75](https://suttacentral.net/mn75/en/bodhi) the burning pit — the non illusory suffering of being subject to the fire of passions... there is no fire like lust, no river like thirst, no grasp like anger, no net like delusion...

 [SN 12.66](https://suttacentral.net/sn12.66/en/bodhi) drinking poision — the middle way is easy to apply if one is vigilant and sees the dangers of delight in sensuality, that how Indra, the top\_ladder plays